 The AABC provides the opportunity of training and competition for athletes being identified and trained, as having the necessary talent to participate for Team Alberta at regional and national training opportunities and tournaments.
-The AABC hosts a Top 40 Invitational every September and identifies athletes for Alberta Summer Games, Canada Summer Games, and any other regional tournaments that may arise.
+The AABC identifies athletes for the Alberta Summer Games, Canada Summer Games, and any other regional tournaments that may arise.

 Held every two years since 1967, alternating between summer and winter, the Canada Games are a key event in the development of Canada's young athletes.
 Baseball participates every 4 years in the Canada Summer Games.
 As the best in their age group, these young competitors come to the games after training long and hard to be among those chosen to represent their respective province.
 The Canada Games are poised as a key step in the development of Canada's future star athletes who are the nations next generation national, international and Olympic Champions.

 The Alberta Summer Games, introduced in 1986, provide a competitive opportunity for developing athletes to celebrate their hard work, help them reach their athletic potential, and assist in the preparation of potential athletes for the Canada Games.
 The ASG run every two years, and the best 15U players across the province are chosen to represent their respective zone.